-In all countries there are country-specific regulations regarding approved grape varieties, different for each wine quality class. ever origin (defined geographical area) it is determined which varieties may be used, whereby a range with percentage minimum to maximum proportions per variety can also be specified.
-In Italy and France in particular, there are wines with five or more blended grape varieties, such as the Chianti or even 13 at Châteauneuf-du-Pape, But mostly that means gross and often are unmixed Wines allowed.
+In all countries there are country-specific regulations regarding approved grape varieties different for each wine quality class.
+Each origin (defined geographical area) it is determined which varieties may be used, whereby a range with percentage minimum to maximum proportions per variety can also be specified.
+In Italy and France in particular, there are wines with five or more blended grape varieties, such as the Chianti or even 13 at Châteauneuf-du-Pape.
+But mostly that means gross and often are single-variety Wines allowed.
 A default could be: Syrah at least 60 to 100%, Grenache Noir ( Garnacha Tinta ) Max.
-40%, as well as Mourvèdre ( Monastrell ) and or Cinsault Max.
+40%, as well as Mourvèdre ( Monastrell ) and or Cinsaut Max.
 25%.
-Typical cuvées are Bordeaux red wines; the characteristic mix of varieties there is called Bordeaux blend, In the picture a cuvée from the left bank of the river Garonne ( Rive gauche ), with grape varieties (all or only three of them) and proportion each Chateau are different.
-As a rule, however, the variety dominates in this area Cabernet Sauvignon,
+Typical cuvées are Bordeaux red wines; the characteristic mix of varieties there is called Bordeaux blend.
+In the picture a cuvée from the left bank of the river Garonne ( Rive gauche ), with grape varieties (all or only three of them) and proportion each Chateau are different.
+As a rule, however, the variety dominates in this area Cabernet Sauvignon.

-Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
-There is extensive wine law information under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword Winemaking contain.
+There is extensive wine law information under the keyword Wine Law.

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)